apache/openserverless-operator/OPERATOR.md

 DOCKER_HUB_TOKEN=<docker hub token>
 ```

 To override the tag of the operator you have to generate a git tag: `task image-tag`.
-Note the tag is unique for the current hour (it embeds: YYMMDDhh).
+Note the tag is unique for the
+current hour (it embeds: YYMMDDhh).

 If you set those variables you can use
-- `task ent:docker-login` to log to the current docker.hub registry
+- `task docker-login` to log to the current docker.hub registry
-- `task ent:build-and-push` to build for one single architecture (faster but limited to your architecture)
+- `task build-and-push` to build for one single architecture (faster but limited to your architecture)
-- `task ent:buildx-and-push` to build for all the architectues (slower, used by the GitHub action)
+- `task buildx-and-push` to build for all the architectures (slower, used by the GitHub action)
-- `task ent:docker-hub-authorize` to upload to the current kubernetes runtime a secret to give the possibility to download the operator enterprise image
+- `task docker-hub-authorize` to upload to the current kubernetes runtime a secret to give the possibility to download
+   the operator enterprise image

 ## Customization notes

 Nuvolaris operators it is normally deploy using a `whisk.yaml` configuration file which is applied via the installer.
-Typically the customization file contains something like
+Typically, the customization file contains something like:

 ```
 apiVersion: nuvolaris.org/v1